bobrocke/My-Blog-Hugo/content/post/2025-04-30-settling-on-tailwindcss.md

 tags: [CSS]
 ---

-While experimenting with various [static site generators](/blog/2025-03-14-moving-from-wordpress), I've also been learning about [Bulma](https://bulma.io/) (a traditional CSS framework) and [TailwindCSS](https://tailwindcss.com/) (a 'new style' utility CSS framework).
+While experimenting with various [static site generators](/blog/2025-03-14-moving-from-wordpress), I've also been learning about [Bulma](https://bulma.io/) (a traditional CSS framework) and [TailwindCSS](https://tailwindcss.com/) (a utility-based CSS framework).
 They come at the idea of a CSS framework from two very different directions, and if you've seen the Internet discussions, you'll know that opinions are decidedly mixed.

 <!--more-->